-- 5. To make external threads for GI pipes using die and connect the GI pipes as per the given diagram using taps, couplings & bends. - 6.
-A. To connect the GI pipes as per the given diagram using, couplings, unions, reducer & bends.
-B. To connect the GI pipes as per the given diagram using shower, tap & valves and Demonstrate by giving water connection
+- 4. Stair case wiring Wiring of one light point controlled from two different places independently using two 2way switches. - 5.
+To make external threads for GI pipes using die and connect the GI pipes as per the given diagram using taps, couplings, and bends. - 6.
+To connect the GI pipes as per the given diagram using, Coupling, Unions, reducers, and bends.
+To connect the GI pipes as per the given diagram using shower, tap, and valves and demonstrate by giving water connection.